Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Modeling headway-dependent flow dynamics

 \section{Modeling headway-dependent flow dynamics}

-In this section, we first propose the headway-dependent fundamental diagram (HFD) and develop the headway-dependent double queue (HDQ) model, which is proved to be a generalized form of DQ, and then the network-wide flow dynamics are modeled through a series of linear constraints.
+In this section, we propose the continuous-time form of the headway-dependent dynamic traffic flow.
+The continuous-time formulation is generally used in DNL, such as the continuous-time form of LTM \citep{han2016continuous,jin2015continuous}, continuous DQ \citep{MA201498} continuous-time point queue (PQ) model \citep{ban2012continuous}.
+To this end, we first present the headway-dependent fundamental diagram (HFD) to capture the effects of time headway on FD.
+Then we develop the headway-dependent double queue (HDQ) model and prove that HDQ is a generalized form of continuous-time DQ \citep{MA201498}.
+Lastly, the network-wide flow dynamics are modeled through a series of linear constraints.